WHAT IS ROPE ACCESS?

 “Very well organised & helpful staff.
 Excellent!”

-Heads Up uses the YMCA adventure centre in Christchurch for rope access training.
-It is the biggest, highest (13 meters) and most realistic IRATA training venue in New Zealand.
+Heads Up has recently moved into our brand new state of the art training facility in central Christchurch.
+It is the biggest, highest (9m meters) and most realistic IRATA training venue in New Zealand.
 The vast facility can cater for large courses and offers realistic scenarios for New Zealand rope access.
-Located close to local amenities, the facility also offers food & drink refreshments and shower facilities.
+Located close to local cafes and amenities.

 qualified & experienced instructors

 Heads Up only uses the very most experienced and qualified instructors in the country.
 All training courses are lead by IRATA level 3i’s and IRATA Assessors, giving candidates the best experience and knowledge about passing their assessment.

 At Heads Up we offer free re-assessment and a whole week of free training if you manage to fail your first assessment.

 Our course price is set to a sustainable level.
 At Heads Up you will get the very best training and best value for money in the country.
 As they say, "you get what you pay for".